 Smaller, 6" potted plants --offered for sale with shipping charges included below-- can also be purchased at our Vero Beach nursery for much, much less than prices quoted here.

-Our 2022 Fall & 2023 Spring Show Schedules will be posted in the Calendar Section.
+Our limited 2023 Spring Show Schedule is posted in the Calendar Section.

-Until further notice, the Nursery is open every Saturday from 10 a.m. to 1 p.m. ~ No Appointment Necessary.
+The Nursery is open every Saturday from 10 a.m. to 1 p.m. ~ No Appointment Necessary.
 Monday through Friday we open our nursery for private, call-ahead or text-ahead appointments.
 We have two large shade houses filled with Crotons and Hawaiian Ti plants.
 With 2 to 3 of us (at most) ever working here, there is plenty of space to move around without violating the six-foot rule.
-During check-out PPE can be utilized.

 To set-up an appointment for Monday to Friday, please call or text ahead of time: